jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open information makes lying to you, and myself, so much harder.

 I love hearing that "people don't want to work."
 That's total BS.
-We have the same genes as our grandparents, who suffered through horrible factories.
+We have the same genes as our grandparents, who suffered through dirty and dangerous factories.
 Yes, many people aren't self-motivated.
-But these people need better leadership and purpose to motivate them.
-Not BS jobs, and being micro-managed for the sack of justifying "eight different bosses."
+But these people need better leadership and a clear purpose to motivate them.
+BS jobs, micro-management of "eight different bosses," isn't the answer to poor motivation.

-Of course, we need management, guidelines, coordination.
+Of course, we'll always need management, guidelines, coordination.
 But, again, most workplaces simply have far too much of it.
+We have too many coaches, and not enough players, so to speak.

 Moreover, most people aren't bad customers either.
 In my experience (and this is after processing 10,000 insurance claims), the vast majority of customers just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes customers lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.